shruthi-shastry/Projects/Database projects/conceptual-design and logical-implementation/README.md

 # 🐾 Pets First – Conceptual & Logical Database Design

-This project represents a complete **conceptual and logical database design** for a veterinary practice system called **Pets First**, developed as part of **FIT9132: Introduction to Databases** at Monash University.
+This project represents a complete **conceptual and logical database design** for a veterinary practice system called **Pets First**, developed as part of **Introduction to Databases** at Monash University.

 It spans a case study was progressively developed from entity-relationship modeling to Oracle schema creation and normalization.